 - At least five units in Philosophy, excluding courses numbered 480 or above.
 At most one of these units can be satisfied with a course numbered 199 or below.

-- At least two of the following courses at the Intermediate level, to be completed by the end of the junior year: 210 Ancient Greek Philosophy; 220 17th and 18th Century Philosophy; 230 Philosophy of Mind; 240 Logic; 250 Moral Philosophy.
+- At least two of the following courses at the Intermediate level: 210 Ancient Greek Philosophy; 220 17th and 18th Century Philosophy; 230 Philosophy of Mind; 240 Logic; 250 Moral Philosophy.

 - At least two courses at the Advanced and Specialist levels, numbered 300-479.
 At least one of these two courses must be completed on campus.